somenath203/Loan-Status-Prediction/README.md

 This is the fast API backend repository of the Loan Status Prediction Website where a bank employee can predict whether an applicant is eligible for receiving loan or not.

-#### Link to the Frontend Repository of this project: https://github.com/somenath203/Loan-Status-Prediction-Frontend
+#### To know more about the project and checkout the website live, click here: https://github.com/somenath203/Loan-Status-Prediction-Frontend